JamalMK/infinite_scrolling_name_generator/README.md

-# flutterapp
+# infinite_scrolling_name_generator

-A new Flutter application.
+A flutter application (cross platform for Android and iOS) that generates random words as the user scrolls down.

-## Getting Started
+## About

 This project is a starting point for a Flutter application.